Jean-Luc Le Magueresse: Career

 Le Magueresse is a youth product of INF Vichy.
 He left the academy in 1980 to join Division 2 club Brest, where he would win the title and achieve promotion to the Division 1 in his first season.
 In 1986, he joined Division 1 club RC Paris (renamed Matra Racing in 1987).
 After two seasons in Paris, he joined fellow first-tier side Lens.
 However, after only one season in Lens during which the club was relegated, he returned to his native region of Brittany to play for Guingamp.
 Le Magueresse retired at the club in 1991.
 During his career, he made a total of 155 Division 1 appearances and 45 Division 2 appearances.

 Personal life

-Jean-Luc is the father of singer Nolwenn Leroy.
-He divorced from Nolwenn's mother Muriel Leroy in 1993.
+Le Magueresse had two daughters with Muriel Leroy, named Kay and Nolwenn.
+They divorced in 1993.
+Nolwenn, under the last name of her mother, became a prominent singer.
+Le Magueresse's relationship with Nolwenn has been described as "very complicated".

 In the 2010s decade, Le Magueresse was a technical adviser for TV Breizh.
 In 2009, he began working in the commercial departments of his former club Brest.